City of self-love: checking into the best spa hotels in Paris

 8th arrondissement

 Lavish excess may have been the downfall of Marie Antoinette, who frequented the palais that was to become Rosewood Hôtel de Crillon.
 But nowadays, this ultra-luxe hideaway serves sybarites very well.
-Take, par example, the Sense Spa’s pool, with golden tiles, the various sensations of ‘experience showers’ and miracle-working products from high-end, Japanese-French brand Evidens de Beauté.
+Take, par example, the Sense, a Rosewood Spa’s pool, with golden tiles, the various sensations of ‘experience showers’ and miracle-working products from high-end, Japanese-French brand Evidens de Beauté.

-Treatments might be as simple as a lavender-infused head massage or a sugar scrub; or as intensive as a peel with oxygenated jets or a neuro-feedback session, which gives real-time insight into how your brain operates.
+Treatments might be as simple as a massage using Huages’ CBD oils and a soundbath, or exfoliation; or as intensive as a peel with oxygenated jets or a neuro-feedback session, which gives real-time insight into how your brain operates.
 Round these out with some exposure to the glowing Himalayan salt wall, and the hotel’s diverse classes: aquatic sound baths, boxing, dance and more.

 Open from 9am to 9pm.

-A little more pampering When you’re embracing this level of luxury, blowing a small fortune on candles feels sufficiently frivolous — so set co-ords for Maison Diptyque on rue Duphot.
+A little more pampering When you’re embracing this level of luxury, blowing a small fortune on candles feels sufficiently frivolous — so set co-ords for Maison Diptyque on rue Duphot, where you can create your own custom candle, choosing from 200-plus scents.

 La Réserve Hotel and Spa Paris